Letter of Intent Deadline: July 13, 2026

 Budget

-Applicants may request up to $25,000 for research studies and up to $15,000 for non-research projects.
+Applicants may request up to $45,000 for research studies and up to $17,000 for non-research projects in total costs.
 The budget must indicate the requested amount and justification for each category (i.e., personnel, travel, supplies, and consultants).
-Institutional indirect costs may be included as part of the total budget as a separate line item but can comprise no more than 10% of total budget.
+Institutional indirect costs may be included as part of the total budget as a separate line item.
+Reviewers may acknowledge the level of impact on scientific knowledge and/or community betterment possible within a proposed budget.
 It is the responsibility of the applicant to determine indirect cost rate with his/her institution.
 Your institution’s indirect cost agreement must be included with your application if the budget includes this line item.

 Completed Proposals